behreajj/CamZup/README.md

 ### GPL

-This library supports the GIMP palette format (`.gpl`) because it is human readable, human writable and is also supported by [Aseprite](https://www.aseprite.org) and [Lospec](https://lospec.com/).
+This library supports the GIMP palette format (`.gpl`) because it is human readable, human writable and is also supported by [Lospec](https://lospec.com/).
 To export a palette, provide an array of `Color`s to `Color.toGplString`.

 ```java
 import camzup.core.*;